Sage/carbon/docs/dev-environment-setup.md

 #### GPG Verification

-We encourage our contributors to verify their commits with a GPG key.
-Follow these instructions to enable GPG commit signing: [https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/managing-commit-signature-verification)
+We strongly encourage our contributors to verify their commits with a GPG key.
+To set this up, please follow these instructions from GitHub [to enable GPG commit signing](https://docs.github.com/en/authentication/managing-commit-signature-verification).

 Then add this to your profile (i.e`~/.zshrc` or `~/.bashrc`) so `gpg-agent` can prompt for your passphrase: